Add Robots.txt File to your WordPress Website

 Case3: Apply robots.txt file to the entire website and block crawler to crawl it

 Case4: Disallow a specific crawler not to crawl your website

 After making robots.txt file (generally done on a notepad by saving the file in .txt format) you must upload the same on the root directory (Homepage) of your website.
 Generally, the crawlers only crawl the root directory for the robots.txt file if they don’t find it there they assume that this website does not have the robots.txt file.

-How to insert the robots.txt file and to check if it is inserted properly?
+How to insert the robots.txt file?

 LEARN – IMPLEMENT – SUCCESS